 John Dillinger is a licensed trademark and Dillinger, LLC, is the licensing entity for any and all Dillinger items.
 (For further information or interest in licensing matters please contact Amy Wright at (317) 713-3500.)

 The John Dillinger “Public Enemy Number One” Thompson is a working Thompson semi-automatic submachine gun.
 We will arrange delivery through a licensed firearms dealer of your choice.
 You do not need a special license to own the historic firearm.
 Anyone who can own a standard hunting rifle can own this, in most communities.
-(Not available in California, Maryland or Connecticut.)
+(Not available in CA, CT, MD, NY)

 I wish to reserve the “John Dillinger ‘Public Enemy Number One’ Thompson,” a working Thompson semi-automatic submachine gun, at the current issue price of $3,195*.
 Each Thompson is numbered and registered within the limited edition of 500, and is accompanied by a numbered Certificate of Authenticity.
 Thirty day return privilege.

-Please charge my credit card a deposit of $295 per thompson.
-I will pay the balance prior to delivery at the rate of $100 per month, with no interest or carrying charge.
+Please charge my credit card a deposit of $295 per Thompson.
+I will pay the balance at the rate of $100 per month, with no interest or carrying charge.

 * All orders are subject to acceptance and credit verification prior to shipment.
 Sales tax is required in certain states and will be added.
 Shipping and handling will be added to each order.
 Virginia residents please add sales tax.